- Medicare managed care plans are offered by private companies that have a contract with Medicare.

 - How often do you use your Medicare coverage?

-- Medicare managed care plans take the place of original Medicare.
+Medicare managed care plans take the place of Original Medicare.
 You can find managed care plans in HMO, PPO, HMO-POS, PFFS, and SNP formats.

-- Plans often include additional coverage for services that original Medicare doesn’t cover.
+Managed care plans often include additional coverage for services that Original Medicare doesn’t cover.
+The plans are available at a range of price points.